fourth/react-native-msal/README.md

 const success: boolean = await pca.signOut(params);
 ```

+# Structure overview

+### iOS
+[RNMSAL.m](./android/src/main/java/com/reactnativemsal/RNMSALModule.java) - The main native class which communicate with React Native.
+All the msal logic about initialize/auth is there.
+### Android
+[RNMSALModule](./android/src/main/java/com/reactnativemsal/RNMSALModule.java) - The main native class which communicate with React Native.
+All the msal logic about initialize/auth is there.
+[MSALWebViewClient](./android/src/main/java/com/microsoft/identity/common/internal/ui/webview/MSALWebViewClient.java) - This client is created by the MSALWebView.
+The usage is needed because of the recognizedUrl params in the msalConfig.
+[common_activity_authentication](./android/src/main/res/layout/common_activity_authentication.xml) - This layout is "hacking" the core MSAL library to use our MSALWebView and MSALWebViewClient, and apply some changes to them.
+### RN

+# Build and Publish

+How to build a version:
+`$ npm run build`

+How to deploy a version:
+`$ npm publish`

+Note: You need to increment the version in the `package.json` to publish the lib successful

 ### B2C Applications

 The `PublicClientApplication` class is a bit too bare bones for dealing with a B2C application, and you will need to write a bit of code to get the desired behavior.